charlotteskinner90/cskinner90-blog-nextjs/_posts/effective-engineering-leadership.md

 ## Celebrating success

 Finally, it is important for an Engineering Team Lead to celebrate the successes of their team.
-This could be anything from shout-outs for a successful project launch, achieving certain OKRs, to a team member earning a promotion.
+This could be anything from shout-outs for a successful feature launch, achieving certain OKR's, to a team member earning a promotion.
 Celebrating successes helps to foster a positive environment and will help the team stay motivated.

 ## Conclusion